 Participles are often used to join clauses.
-The GMAT is prone to incorrectly replacing the participle (-ING) form with the infinitive.
+The GMAT is prone to incorrectly replacing participles (-ING) form with infinitives.

-- Incorrect: Coral reefs are among the most important incubators of the ocean's ecosystem, to provide food and shelter to more than a quarter of all marine life. - Correct: Coral reefs are among the most important incubators of the ocean's ecosystem, providing food and shelter to more than a quarter of all marine life.
+Incorrect: Coral reefs are among the most important incubators of the ocean's ecosystem, to provide food and shelter to more than a quarter of all marine life.

+Correct: Coral reefs are among the most important incubators of the ocean's ecosystem, providing food and shelter to more than a quarter of all marine life.